Celcom: History

-Celcom started its operation as Celcom (Malaysia) Berhad in 5 January 1988 with Fleet Group Sdn.
-Bhd., owned by Fleet Holdings Sdn Bhd, (now primarily known as Ikral Capital Sdn.
+Celcom started its operation as Cellular Communications Network (Malaysia) Sendirian Berhad on 5 January 1988 with Fleet Group Sdn.
+Bhd., owned by Fleet Holdings Sendirian Berhad, (now primarily known as Ikral Capital Sdn.
 Bhd.) the owner of Tun Dr. Daim Zainuddin (then-parent company of TV3, NSTP, and Bank of Commerce Berhad/BCB) and Telekom Malaysia as shareholders.
 Subsequently, Telekom Malaysia sold its 51% shareholding to the Technology Resources Industries, a company owned by Tan Sri Tajudin Ramli.
 Fleet group's share was transferred to the which was later sold to TRI.
 In the initial years, Celcom experienced tremendous growth in subscriber base and network coverage under the stewardship of Rosli Man, the President of the company.
 It was during his tenure that Celcom turned into the leading cellular company in Malaysia.
 Rosli Man left Celcom in 1996.

 When the cellular phone market was opened up in 1995, Celcom upgraded to the GSM900 service and quickly grew to become the largest mobile phone company in Malaysia.
 Competition soon set in, and several digital mobile carriers competed for market dominance of the cellular phone industry.

 During the 1997 Asian financial crisis, Celcom's owner, Tan Sri Tajudin Ramli suffered a debt crunch, and his shareholding in Celcom was seized by Danaharta, the national asset restructuring company.
 Failure to resolve his debts resulted in the controlling stake in Celcom being sold to Telekom Malaysia, the government-owned incumbent fixed-line operator in 2003.
 Telekom Malaysia proceeded to merge Celcom with its own mobile-operator subsidiary TMTouch through a reverse takeover of TMTouch.

 Celcom was originally listed on the Bursa Malaysia, but after the merger with Telekom Malaysia Berhad, it has since remained private.

 Owing to the inferior management of its former management, Celcom was found liable by an arbitration panel in Switzerland for infringing an agreement signed with Deutsche Telekom AG's unit, DeTeAsia in 2002.
 The tribunal ruled that Celcom was liable to pay DeTeAsia US$177.2 million in principal plus US$16.2 million in interest as well as other legal and arbitration costs.
 The total sum was about RM740 million, leaving Telekom Malaysia to intensify its efforts at recovering monies from Celcom's previous owners.

+Background

-On 21 June 2021, Axiata and Telenor agreed to a potential merger of Celcom and DiGi to create a stronger telco in Malaysia, coming after advanced discussions that took place two months earlier.
-The deal was approved by both Celcom and DiGi shareholders on 18 November 2022.
+On 21 June 2021, Axiata and Telenor agreed to a potential merger of Celcom and Digi to create a stronger telco in Malaysia, coming after advanced discussions that took place two months earlier.
+The deal was approved by both Celcom and Digi shareholders on 18 November 2022.
 The merged company is named CelcomDigi.
 At completion, Axiata and Telenor hold equal ownership of 33.1% each in the newly merged company.
 The merger was completed on 30 November 2022 and the company began its operation the next day.